gausstechno/LittleFSConfig/README.md

-# SDConfig
+# LittleFSConfig

 ## Introduction

-SDConfig is an Arduino library for reading settings from a configuration file on an SD card.
+LittleFSConfig is an Arduino library for reading settings from a configuration file on LittleFS filesystem.

 It is based in SDConfigFile library by Bradford Needham (https://github.com/bneedhamia/sdconfigfile)